 Money can be a big factor in choosing to stay in a marriage or seek divorce.
 Some people may elect to put off divorce because they are unsure of how they will financially survive without the income and support of their partner.
 What all North Carolina residents should know is that alimony, also known as spousal support, is an option for those who are dependent on their partners.
+Learn how to navigate these financial concerns and potentially avoid paying alimony.

 Alimony is court-ordered payments of money from a person to their ex-spouse.
 Both men and women can receive alimony, and it is reserved for parties who are financially dependent on their exes.
 For example, if a party to a divorce elected to forego gainful employment for decades in order to support their ex and family, they may struggle to earn money once on their own.
 In such a situation, their ex may be ordered to pay support in the form of alimony to them to keep them financially afloat after their divorce.